 If you have an iPad or iPhone, then you know most tasks are fairly simple and intuitive.
 But there are a lot of useful features that are sort of ... hidden.
 We've included five of our favorites below.

 You may already know that you can use Safari's address bar to search online.
-But you can also use it to search for words within a page you're viewing.
+But you can also use the Find on Page tool to search for words within a page you're viewing.

-Type the text you want to search for (for example, cilantro).
+Tap the search bar at the top of the screen and type the text you want to search for (for example, cilantro).
 A list of suggestions will appear.
+Then, tap Go.

 The built-in Mail app makes it easy to attach a photo or video to an email.
 It just doesn't make it obvious!